ravachol/kew/website/site_src/docs.md

 #### Chroma Configuration

-You can customize Chroma's behavior in your `kewrc` file:
+You can customize Chroma's behavior in your kewrc file:

-`chromaPath`: Path to a custom Chroma preset file.
+- chromaPath: Path to a custom Chroma preset file.
 If set, this preset will be used instead of the built-in ones.
-`chromaDevice`: Specify the audio device for Chroma to capture from (e.g., `PipeWire Sound Server`).
-Use `chroma --list-audio-devices` to find available devices.
+- chromaDevice: Specify the audio device for Chroma to capture from (e.g., \"PipeWire Sound Server\").
+Use chroma --list-audio-devices, to find available devices.

 ```ini
 [chroma]